GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

             [*] when submit button is pressed and object is created with user data that can be used in an axios request

+            [*] create first axios request function

+            Since this is my first time creating an XML Http request through axios I started with a simple 'get all documents from database' request that is connected to the front end with a button. with a click event that button sends an axios request to my api's /users route.

+TODO:

         [] set up axios to send a post request for a new user to be added to DB

         []create sign in frontend page